 The health inequities facing Transmasculine people are preventable.
 Existing inequities are the result of deliberate power structures that impose a gender binary, restrict bodily autonomy, and create dangerous conditions in health care.
 TMHJ:LA calls for action towards health justice through: community building, cultural organizing, education, policy change, and community-led research.
 Our report centers Transmasculine Black, Indigenous, People of Color (BIPOC) who experience health inequities at the intersections of transphobia, anti-black racism, colonization, and xenophobia.
 We imagine and work for a future where all Transgender, Gender non-conforming, and Intersex (TGI) people can age, heal, evolve, thrive and create families and kinship with dignity.

 Universal access to health care and medical autonomy is a human right.
 All people should be able to access health care systems and medical treatments equitably and with respect for human dignity.
 This requires policies and protections that increase safety, choice, and autonomy in accessing health care.
 Achieving health justice for Transmasculine people requires undoing legacies and layers of transphobia, racism, xenophobia, sexism, and ableism in medicine and healthcare practices.
-Ensuring medical autonomy requires rejecting policies that allow mental and medical health care providers to act as gatekeepers over who, when, and how transmasculine people can access treatment.
+Ensuring medical autonomy requires rejecting policies that allow mental health and medical care providers to act as gatekeepers over who, when, and how transmasculine people can access treatment.

 Transmasculine participants in Los Angeles faced significant economic inequities and many relied on public health insurance due to workforce exclusions and displacement from families and places of origin.
 Even when Transmasculine people have health care insurance, many do not have access to safe and meaningful care because of the history of medical racism and entrenched binary gender norms in health care services.